Rick Beato: YouTube career

 Beato's YouTube channel, Everything Music, launched in 2015, has accumulated over 5 million subscribers as of May 2025.
 His videos, which cover a range of music-related topics, have garnered a substantial following, including close to a million followers on Instagram.

 Despite his initial inexperience with video production and uncertainty about the channel's potential ("nobody's going to watch an old guy with white hair on YouTube"), Beato's extensive background in audio engineering contributed to the development of educational content aimed at a broad audience.
 His experience as a music professor instilled in him a passion for teaching, and he has said, "I've been very lucky to have a great music education.
 I wanted to pass it along to other people that aren't as fortunate as I was".

 In the early days of his channel, Beato focused on creating videos that offered insights in how to play instruments, music theory, production techniques, and song analysis.
 His content ranged from detailed explanations of musical concepts to breakdowns of popular songs.
 Despite a modest start, his videos began to attract attention due to their educational value and Beato's engaging presentation style.
 Everything Music gained significant attention in 2016 after a video featuring his son demonstrating perfect pitch went viral, quickly amassing over three million views and helping to establish Beato's social media presence.

 Following the success of his early videos, Beato expanded his channel's content to include more comprehensive music topics, such as the series "What Makes This Song Great?", where he analyzes popular songs to explain their musical structures and compositional techniques.
 He also conducts interviews with musicians, producers, and other music industry professionals.

-Challenges Beato has faced with YouTube include maintaining copyright issues while reviewing music.
+One challenge that Beato has faced with YouTube is copyright issues while reviewing music.
 Several of his videos, including ones with Radiohead and Fleetwood Mac, were issued take-down notices due to copyright claims.
 In July 2020, he testified about his YouTube experiences before a United States Senate Committee on the Judiciary, which was reviewing the Digital Millennium Copyright Act and considering limitations and exceptions such as fair use.

 Notable interviews and guests

 Beato has conducted interviews with a diverse array of notable musicians on his channel, spanning various genres and eras.
-These include Peter Frampton (Beato's first interview), Larry Carlton, Paul Gilbert, Billy Corgan, Jimmy Chamberlin, Michael McDonald, Matteo Mancuso, Mateus Asato, Steve Morse, Stewart Copeland, Nuno Bettencourt, Tony Levin, Maynard James Keenan, Brian May, Alan Parsons, Kip Winger, Kenny Aronoff, Josh Freese, Mohini Dey, Danny Carey, Yngwie Malmsteen, Joe Satriani, Steve Vai, Rex Brown, Charlie Benante, Zakk Wylde, Joe Bonamassa, Kirk Hammett, Marty Friedman, Steven Wilson, Kiko Loureiro, Tim Henson, Robert DeLeo, Keith Jarrett, Pat Metheny, Seal, Sting, Steve Lukather, David Gilmour, Jerry Cantrell, Tori Amos, and Justin Hawkins.
+These include Peter Frampton (Beato's first interview), Sting, Brian May, Pat Metheny, Kirk Hammett, Billy Joel, Keith Jarrett, Billy Corgan, and Tori Amos.